lunix33/PlexUpdater/README.md

 > Specify the build distro to be downloaded, by default it is: 'ubuntu'.
 >
-> To see all the distros available see: https://run.plnkr.co/YImEbfnMpNxyqfzH/
+> To see all the distros available see: [PLEX MS Distro/Build Reference]
 >
 > Note: The build and distro must match one of the groups (indicated by the curlies: `{}`).

+[PLEX MS Distro/Build Reference]: https://embed.plnkr.co/YzvbGositrtuwAc2Q3nI/?show=preview